-Never Fail at a New Recipe – Again!
+How to: Never Fail at a New Recipe

 I absolutely love trying new recipes.
-You never know what’s going to pop out of the oven, and every successful attempt feels like a tiny victory in my cooking crusades.
+You never know what’s going to pop out of the oven, and every successful attempt feels like a tiny victory in your cooking crusades.

 I won’t lie to you, though, and say it always goes well.
 Vivid memories of failed curries and under-done-yet-burned pancakes (how does this happen?!) are reminders that my confidence should never get the best of me.